Stucco Defect Claims in Austin

-Unfortunately, those additional steps involve extra time—and that often means less money for builders.
-When builders are more concerned with their profits than the satisfaction and even safety of their customers, they tend to cut corners.
+Unfortunately, those additional steps involve extra time, which often means less money for builders.
+When builders are more concerned with their profits than their customers’ satisfaction and even safety, they tend to cut corners.

 How We Catch Negligent Stucco Builders

-At the Law Office of Joel A. Levine, we know how important your investment is.
+At the Law Office of Joel A. Levine, we know your investment’s significance.
 You shouldn’t have to deal with issues like mold, insect infestations, and even structural damage due to a careless builder or contractor.
-Not only are those issues annoying and expensive, but they can risk your family’s safety and reduce your home’s value.
+Those issues are annoying and expensive and can risk your family’s safety and reduce your home’s value.

 Our Austin construction defects lawyers can determine if your home or building is affected by stucco defects by looking for the following signs:

 - Improperly joined banding

 - Damaged or blocked moisture barriers